nerdslab/EIT/README.md

 where the flag *MAEorVIT* determines the experiment type.
 This codebase provides:

-1. Training EIT,
+1. The training of EIT,
-2. Training individual module of EIT,
+2. The training of the individual module of EIT,
 3. Transfer pre-trained EIT across different animals,
 4. Transfer pre-trained EIT across different targets,
 5. Transfer pre-trained EIT across different timepoints,